Mychal Givens: Draft and minor leagues

 The Baltimore Orioles selected Givens in the second round, with the 54th overall selection, of the 2009 MLB draft.
 He signed with the Orioles, receiving a reported $800,000 signing bonus rather than enrolling at Oklahoma State University.
 The Orioles began to develop Givens as a shortstop.
-Playing for the Delmarva Shorebirds of the Class A South Atlantic League in 2010, he was batting .222 when he sprained his thumb.
+Playing for the Delmarva Shorebirds of the Single-A South Atlantic League in 2010, he was batting .222 when he sprained his thumb.
 He required surgery to correct the injury.

 In 2011, Givens returned to Delmarva, and hit .195.
-He was demoted to the Aberdeen IronBirds of the Class A-Short Season New York–Penn League.
+He was demoted to the Aberdeen IronBirds of the Low-A New York–Penn League.
 Givens played for the Perth Heat in 2011–12 Australian Baseball League season and played in the 2011 Australian Baseball League All-Star Game.
 He batted .243 in Delmarva in 2012.

 Before the 2013 season, the Orioles approached Givens about becoming a pitcher.
 In 2013, he pitched 40 innings for Delmarva, recording 36 strikeouts and a 4.22 ERA.
-With the Frederick Keys of the Class A-Advanced Carolina League in 2014, he had a 1–2 record and a 3.24 ERA.
+With the Frederick Keys of the High-A Carolina League in 2014, he had a 1–2 record and a 3.24 ERA.
 The Orioles assigned Givens to the Glendale Desert Dogs of the Arizona Fall League after the 2014 season.
 The Orioles opted not to add Givens on their 40-man roster, which would have prevented him from being eligible in the Rule 5 draft.
 Givens went unselected.

-With the Bowie Baysox of the Class AA Eastern League, Givens began the 2015 season with a 3–1 win–loss record, a 1.60 ERA and 12 saves with 54 strikeouts in 39 1/3 innings.
+With the Bowie Baysox of the Double-A Eastern League, Givens began the 2015 season with a 3–1 win–loss record, a 1.60 ERA and 12 saves with 54 strikeouts in 39 1/3 innings.